liuhhhing/urlshortener/README.md

 ## Future Work
 There is a list of TODO for this work:

-1. Support retreiving the range of free-to-use id from a service so it can be run in multiple manner
-2. Check if the incoming LongURL request is a valid URL (at least the format is correct), rather than allowing them put a random text
+1. Check if the incoming LongURL request is a valid URL (at least the format is correct), rather than allowing them put a random text
-3. Support HTTPS
+2. Support HTTPS
-4. Support Authentication optionally
+3. Support Authentication optionally
-5. The retreive of ID should be made as "interface" as well, the implementation could be a DB, or another "GET" request from another isolated service.